 We recently had the opportunity to try Wicked Dolphin Rum which we will feature in an upcoming cocktail.
 It’s a solid product from a craft distillery in Florida.
 The silver expression is aged in bourbon barrels, but they also made a limited reserve that was aged in sunken oak barrels that spent several days under the ocean to allow the pressure of the water to squeeze flavor out of the wood before filling them with rum.
 Wicked Dolphin isn’t available in Oregon stores but you might be able to find it where you are.
 Small-batch distilleries seem to be popping up all over.
 For instance, Cannon Beach Distillery out on the coast and Bull Run Distilling Company right here in Portland both make excellent products.
 If you have a distillery nearby, find out if they have a tasting room and offer your friend a distillery tour as part of a gift.

 It’s such a broad category with so much to enjoy that it can be hard to pick a favorite.
-Certainly there are fantastic bottles for sipping-we have always liked the delicious floral character of The Four Roses Single Barrel-a bourbon that is delicious, not that hard to find, and won’t break the bank.
-We also like a good Scotch like Syndicate 58-6.
+Certainly there are fantastic bottles for sipping-we have always liked the delicious floral character of The Four Roses Single Barrel—a bourbon that is delicious, not that hard to find, and won’t break the bank.
 But when it comes to mixing, rye whiskey is simply a must-have in any liquor cabinet if you want to stand a chance of reproducing the classics.
 It’s no secret that we enjoy Templeton Rye with its smooth pepper-spice flavor.
 While the importance of rye cannot be overstated, it can also be fun to branch out.
 We have been enjoying Stranahan’s Colorado Whiskey, a small-batch product made in the Rocky Mountains which sets it apart from all others.
 Given the small production runs, flavors differ from batch to batch, but they keep bringing home awards.
 This is both fascinating and fun.
 Our bottle comes from batch 137 and we love it, although we will need to replace it soon.
 Across the pond we also have Irish whiskey-one of the fastest growing spirit categories.
 Offerings from Teeling will surely make anyone happy.
 We also like Redbreast.